StatMixedML/XGBoostLSS/README.md

 ```python
 pip install git+https://github.com/dsgibbons/shap.git
 ```

+## `Available Distributions`
+Our framework is built upon PyTorch and Pyro, enabling users to harness a diverse set of distributional families.
+XGBoostLSS currently supports the [following distributions](https://statmixedml.github.io/XGBoostLSS/distributions/).

 ## `How to use`
 Please visit the [example section](https://statmixedml.github.io/XGBoostLSS/examples/Gaussian_Regression/) for guidance on how to use the framework.